Wenn Ihr Deutsch könnt, lest diesen Bericht lieber auf Deutsch. Das ist das Original. Ungekürzt. Und um Längen besser.

 My advice not to consume any e-mails, Facebook, Twitter, news, in fact anything with screens for two hours before going to sleep, but to indulge the brain only with literature at the end of the day, remains valid despite my own occasional non-compliance.
 Good advice does not depend on the person giving the advice.
 If a smoker says smoking is unhealthy and a non-smoker says smoking is healthy, the smoker is still right.
 But you’re not allowed to smoke on trains anymore, I think.

 “Because of the children,” people say, and I wonder, “What do the children gain from you working your ass off to make the landlord richer?”
 Besides, if you want to ruin your lives, you can do so without putting such CO2 emitters into the world.
 And in order for all of us to comply with the Paris climate agreement, I end up having to take the train.
 Well, at the moment I would be too tired to drive anyway.
 When I still owned a car and drove a lot and long distances, I sometimes had to stop and sleep for an hour.
 Once I almost froze to death.
 But that was probably not in August.
 And it used to be colder, back in the days.
 Again, because of climate change.
-And thus, everything is connected to everything else.
+And once more, everything is connected to everything else.

 He works in a supermarket selling drinks, says the man on the platform.